 However, if you even have the smallest sense that your team is not quite ready for primetime, dial the launch date back a little bit.
 Rushing to the starting line could result in unwelcome stress and friction for both your coworkers and loyal patients.

-If your medical clinic is ready to introduce its patient to online appointments, tap here to discover why Banty Medical is the perfect solution.
+If your medical clinic is ready to introduce its patient to online appointments, tap here to discover why Banty Virtual Clinic is the perfect solution.